-2. Children with exceptional social or medical needs which makes the school the most suitable school for the child.
+Children with exceptional social or medical needs which makes the school the most suitable school for the child.

 To be given priority on this basis, the Trust would have to be satisfied that the child's social or medical needs were such that the school would be the most suitable school for the child.
+A medical condition alone does not guarantee ESM criteria.

-In order to be eligible for consideration under this criterion, you will need to submit a completed Supplementary Information Form as outlined in paragraph 2b above.
-The Supplementary Information Form will need to be accompanied by professional supporting evidence, in writing, from a doctor, specialist, health professional, social worker or other appropriate professional, setting out
+In order to be eligible for consideration under this criterion, you will need to submit a completed Supplementary Information Form.

+The Supplementary Information Form will need to be accompanied by professional supporting evidence, in writing, from a doctor, specialist, health professional, social worker or other appropriate professional, setting out:

-- -The relevant needs; and - The particular reasons why the school would be the most suitable for the child as a result e.g. the difficulties that would be caused if the child had to attend another setting.
+- (a) The relevant needs; and - (b) The particular reasons why the school would be the most suitable for the child as a result e.g. the difficulties that would be caused if the child had to attend another setting.

-The Trust may liaise any third parties as they may deem appropriate in making their assessment and may seek the advice of any relevant Local Authority Panel in reaching its decision.
+The Trust may liaise with third parties as they may deem appropriate in making their assessment and may seek the advice of any relevant Local Authority Panel in reaching its decision.